 F = C x 9 : 5 + 32

-(Phrases for conversation on the topic Weather are listed in Weather in the section Phrases.
-Pronunciation and spelling of numbers and numerals are described in Numbers and Numerals and Numbers in Situations in the section Miscellany.)
+Related materials: Phrases for conversations about the weather are listed in Weather in the section Phrases.
+Pronunciation and spelling of numbers and numerals are described in Numbers and Numerals and Numbers in Situations in the section Miscellany.